CAT Eligibility Criteria 2026, Check Eligibility Across Categories

 PwD5%

-To claim the reservation, candidates must submit the valid certificates in the prescribed format, and they should be issued by recognized authorities.
+To claim the reservation, candidates must submit the valid certificates in the prescribed format, and they should be issued by recognised authorities.

-CAT Eligibility Criteria 2026: Gap Years and Work Experience
+CAT Eligibility Criteria: Gap Years and Work Experience

-Having gap years and work experience doesn’t affect your CAT eligibility criteria to appear for the CAT 2026.
-The IIMs (Indian Institutes of Management) does not have any restrictions regarding the number of gap years after graduation.
-In the similar manner, work experience is also not mandatory to appear for the CAT 2026 exam.
+Having gap years and work experience doesn’t affect your CAT eligibility criteria to appear for the CAT exam.
+The IIMs (Indian Institutes of Management) do not have any restrictions regarding the number of gap years after graduation.
+In the similar manner, work experience is also not mandatory to appear.
 Later, having work experience with any candidate can add weightage during the IIM selection process.

-1. Candidates with the gap years can easily apply for CAT 2026 without any restrictions as long as they meet the CAT eligibility criteria 2026.
+1. Candidates with gap years can easily apply for the CAT exam without any restrictions as long as they meet the CAT eligibility criteria.

-2. It is important for candidates that they must explain the reason behind gap years during interviews like in WAT and PI rounds of the IIM admission process.
+2. It is important for candidates that they explain the reason behind gap years during interviews, like in WAT and PI rounds of the IIM admission process.

-3. Having prior work experience is not a mandatory thing, but if any candidate possess work experience then they can fetch extra marks or points during the selection process.
+3. Having prior work experience is not a mandatory thing, but if any candidate possesses work experience, then they can fetch extra marks or points during the selection process.

-CAT Eligibility Criteria 2026: Important Points to Remember
+CAT 2026 Eligibility Criteria: Important Points to Remember

-During the application process of CAT Exam (Common Aptitude Test), it is important for students to note a few but again important points in mind to avoid any rejection or confusion during the IIM admission process.
+1. During the application process of the CAT exam (Common Aptitude Test), it is important for students to note a few, but again important, points in mind to avoid any rejection or confusion during the IIM admission process.

-1. They should hold bachelor’s degree from the recognized university.
+3. They should hold a bachelor’s degree from a recognised university.

-2. They should meet the minimum marks criteria (Like 50% required if the candidate belongs to General/EWS/OBC whereas 45% required if belongs to SC/ST/PwD).
+4. They should meet the minimum marks criteria (like 50% required if the candidate belongs to General/EWS/OBC, whereas 45% is required if they belong to SC/ST/PwD).

-3. Keep all their important academic documents ready during the CAT 2026 application form or for later stages (if applicable).
+5. Keep all their important academic documents ready for the CAT 2026 application form or for later stages (if applicable).

-The table specified below covers the percentage of seat reservations across General Category, Scheduled Caste (SC), Scheduled Tribe (ST), Other Backward Classes (NC-OBC), Economically Weaker Section (EWS) and Person with Benchmark Disabilities (PwD).
+The table specified below covers the percentage of seat reservations across General Category, Scheduled Caste (SC), Scheduled Tribe (ST), Other Backward Classes (NC-OBC), Economically Weaker Section (EWS) and Persons with Benchmark Disabilities (PwD).

 CategoriesReservation Percentage